nativestranger/cerializable/README.md

 They accept `:only`, `:except`, and `:methods` options which can be passed as a symbol or as an array of symbols.

-Using the `:only` option will return a hash that only has the specified keys.
+Using the `:only` option will return a hash that only has the specified keys:

     > comment.serializable_hash(only: :id)
     => { id: 1 }

-Using the `:except` option will return a hash that has all default keys except those specified.
+Using the `:except` option will return a hash that has all default keys except those specified:

     > comment.serializable_hash(except: [:user_id, :ancestorCount, :childComments])
     => { id: 1, body: '...sushi? ' }